What ‘Dixie’ Really Means

 Still, that evidence comes after Emmett’s song was already popular.
 But Lighter also found much earlier proof that New York children played a game called “Dixie’s Land.”
 In the December 28, 1844, issue of New York’s The New World, a writer using the pen name Lincoln Ramble, Esq. published a sequel to Charles Dickens’s A Christmas Carol with the line, “Doesn’t Old Fezziwig figure here like some planet that, bent upon a spree, jostled all other planets in his system, crossing and recrossing their orbits, playing, ‘Dixey’s Land,’ in the regions of space?”

 In 2017, Popik managed to outdo Lighter’s discovery by finding an even earlier reference to the game, again authored by Ramble in The New World.
-A July 20, 1844 article about summer in New York City includes this: “The open doors and windows exhibit old Gentlemen with very light clothing sleepily winking to the evening breeze; the boisterous children scream and throng about the pumps, or play at ‘Dixey’s Land’ on the newly washed pavement.”
+A July 20, 1844 article about summer in New York City includes this: “The open doors and windows exhibit old gentlemen with very light clothing sleepily winking to the evening breeze; the boisterous children scream and throng about the pumps, or play at ‘Dixey’s Land’ on the newly washed pavement.”

-Based on all of these new findings, we can reconstruct a plausible if circuitous scenario for the real birth of Dixie.
+Based on all of these new findings, we can reconstruct a plausible, if circuitous, scenario for the real birth of Dixie.
 New York City children took the name of the Mason-Dixon line and converted it into a game involving their own demarcation between North and South, with Dixon given the familiar nickname of Dixie.
-Then Daniel Emmett, who was living in New York at the time that he wrote his minstrel songs, could have picked up on “Dixie’s Land” from the game.
-Emmett may very well have had other sources of inspiration, since as Wilton and others have observed, “Dixie” was also the name of a blackface character in a minstrel skit dating back to 1850.
-But the North/South delineation used by children at play currently stands as the likeliest source for Dixie.
+Then Emmett, who was living in New York at the time that he wrote his minstrel songs, could have picked up on “Dixie’s Land” from the game.
+Emmett may very well have had other sources of inspiration, given that, as Wilton and others have observed, “Dixie” was also the name of a blackface character in a minstrel skit dating back to 1850.
+But the North-South delineation used by children at play currently stands as the likeliest source for Dixie.

-Those children, as it happens, lived in the North and seem to have inspired a Northern songwriter to create an idealized vision of the antebellum South.
-That contradiction was a common one in the vexed tradition of minstrel music: Stephen Foster, for instance, wrote songs in the 1840s and 1850s with southern themes like “Old Folks at Home” (a.k.a.
-“Swanee River”) without ever visiting the South.
+Those children, as it happens, lived in the North and seem to have inspired a northern songwriter to create an idealized vision of the antebellum South.
+That contradiction was a common one in the vexed tradition of minstrel music: Stephen Foster, for instance, wrote songs in the 1840s and 1850s with southern themes, such as “Old Folks at Home” (a.k.a.
+“Swanee River”), without ever visiting the South.
 But Emmett’s “Dixie” accrued its own historical baggage with its inextricable link to the Confederacy and all it stood for, including slavery.
-And ultimately that is all that matters when reappraising Dixie from a 21st-century vantage point.
+And ultimately, that is all that matters when reappraising Dixie from a 21st-century vantage point.
 If that label is, as Helligar writes, “a celebration of a Southern tradition that is indivisible from Black slaves and those grand plantations where they were forced to toil for free,” then it’s long past time for the celebration to end.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.